wp-plugins/gp-integration/readme.txt

 [gp-integration] will embed GlotPress.
 [gp-integration-link] will create a link to your GlotPress install.
+[gp-integration-translator-list] will create a formated table of your translators.

 = How does the shortcode work? =